 R-1.
-Agreement of Parties\
+Agreement of Parties

 - (a) The parties shall be deemed to have made these Rules a part of their arbitration agreement whenever they have provided for arbitration by the American Arbitration Association ("AAA") under its Commercial Arbitration Rules or for arbitration by the AAA of a domestic commercial dispute without specifying particular rules.
 These Rules and any amendment to them shall apply in the form in effect at the time the administrative requirements are met for a Demand for Arbitration or Submission Agreement received by the AAA.
-Any disputes regarding which AAA rules shall apply shall be decided by the AAA.
 The parties, by written agreement, may vary the procedures set forth in these Rules.
-After appointment of the arbitrator, such modifications may be made only with the consent of the arbitrator. - (b) Unless the parties agree or the AAA determines otherwise, the Expedited Procedures shall apply in any case in which no disclosed claim or counterclaim exceeds \$100,000, exclusive of interest, attorneys' fees, and arbitration fees and costs.
+After appointment of the arbitrator. - (b) Unless the parties agree or the AAA determines otherwise, the Expedited Procedures shall apply in any case in which no disclosed claim or counterclaim exceeds \$100,000, exclusive of interest, attorneys' fees, and arbitration fees and costs.
 Parties may also agree to use these Procedures in larger cases.
 Unless the parties agree otherwise, these Procedures will not apply in cases involving more than two parties.
 The Expedited Procedures shall be applied as described in Procedures E-1 through E-10, in addition to any other portion of these Rules that is not in conflict with the Expedited Procedures. - (c) Unless the parties agree otherwise, the Procedures for Large, Complex Commercial Disputes shall apply to all cases in which the disclosed claim or counterclaim of any party is at least \$1,000,000, exclusive of claimed interest, attorneys' fees, arbitration fees and costs.
 Parties may also agree to use the Procedures in cases involving claims or counterclaims under \$1,000,000 or in nonmonetary cases.
-The Procedures for Large, Complex Commercial Disputes shall be applied as described in Procedures L-1 through L-3 in addition to any other portion of these Rules that is not in conflict with the Procedures for Large, Complex Commercial Disputes. - (d) Parties may, by agreement, apply the Expedited Procedures; the Procedures for Large, Complex Commercial Disputes; or the Procedures for the Resolution of Disputes Through Document Submission (Procedure E-6) to any dispute. - (e) All other cases shall be administered in accordance with Rules R-1 through R-60 of these Rules

-\ The AAA will apply the Employment/Workplace Rules to any dispute between an individual employee or an independent contractor (working or performing as an individual and not incorporated) and a business or organization and the dispute involves work or work-related claims, including any statutory claims and including work-related claims under independent contractor agreements.
-Should a contract call for the Consumer Rules, and the dispute is not between a consumer and a business, the AAA has the discretion to apply the Commercial Rules and Commercial Fee schedule.
-(Revised 5/1/25)

-\ Beginning June 1, 2021, the AAA will apply the Consumer Arbitration Fee Schedule to any dispute between an online marketplace or platform and an individual user or subscriber (using or subscribed to the service as an individual and not incorporated) and the dispute does not involve work or work-related claims.
+The Procedures for Large, Complex Commercial Disputes shall be applied as described in Procedures L-1 through L-3 in addition to any other portion of these Rules that is not in conflict with the Procedures for Large, Complex Commercial Disputes. - (d) Parties may, by agreement, apply the Expedited Procedures; the Procedures for Large, Complex Commercial Disputes; or the Procedures for the Resolution of Disputes Through Document Submission (Procedure E-6) to any dispute. - (e) All other cases shall be administered in accordance with Rules R-1 through R-60 of these Rules. - The AAA will apply the Employment Fee Schedule to any dispute between an individual employee or an independent contractor (working or performing as an individual and not incorporated) and a business or organization and the dispute involves work or work-related claims, including any statutory claims and including work-related claims under independent contractor agreements.
+A dispute arising out of an employment plan will be administered under the AAA's Employment Arbitration Rules and Mediation Procedures.
+A dispute arising out of a consumer arbitration agreement will be administered under the AAA's Consumer Arbitration Rules. - Beginning June 1, 2021, the AAA will apply the Consumer Arbitration Fee Schedule to any dispute between an online marketplace or platform and an individual user or subscriber (using or subscribed to the service as an individual and not incorporated) and the dispute does not involve work or work-related claims.